lukso-network/docs/docs/faq/help.md

 In addition, the most frequently asked questions will be added to this list.

-## Where can I report regular issues for repositories and tools?
+## Where can I report issues for repositories and tools?

 You can open an issue on any open code repository of the [LUKSO Network's GitHub](https://github.com/lukso-network) page.
 We are also preparing workflows to handle global issues and improvement proposals.
 In case you want to give feedback to private source code, like our Universal Profile Extension, please create an issue on our global [GitHub Issue Tracker](https://github.com/lukso-network/issue-tracker).